 Can I schedule recurring tutoring appointments for multiple weeks?

-Yes, you can!
+Yes!
 Simply log on to https://eberly.mywcoline.com.
-Once logged on choose the learning center schedule in the top drop box.
+Once logged on, choose the learning center schedule in the top drop box.
 Then you can use the second drop box to choose a specific subject.
 The schedule will bring up the tutors that work with that particular subject, their schedule, and availability for the week.
-To schedule recurrent appointments click the arrow for the next week and make another appointment, continue doing this until you scheduled as many appointments as you want.
+To schedule recurrent appointments, click the arrow for the next week and make another appointment; continue doing so until you have scheduled as many appointments as you want.

 I’m have trouble in a subject not offered by current tutors, what should I do?